-Data and Calibration
+3.1 Data and Calibration

-To carry out the simulations of the model, the tax/transfer system parameters under the benchmark are set to the policy in effect in 2019; and the parameter values under the Romney's plan are taken from the outline of the FSA released on Frebruary 4, 2021.
-Remaining parameter values-those describing preferences, the dynamics of labor productivity, fertility, child care costs, etc.-are set as follows.
-A subset of these parameters are calibrated without solving the model using a priori information, such as the elasticity of intertemporal substitution, the risk-free rate of return, fertility, consumption commitments, and those governing the dynamics of labor productivity.
+To carry out the model's simulations, the tax/transfer system parameters under the benchmark are set to the policy in effect in 2019; and the parameter values under Romney's plan are taken from the outline of the FSA released on February 4, 2021.
+The remaining parameter values-those describing preferences, the dynamics of labor productivity, fertility, child care costs, etc.-are set as follows.
+A subset of these parameters is calibrated without solving the model using a priori information, such as the elasticity of intertemporal substitution, the risk-free rate of return, fertility, consumption commitments, and details governing the dynamics of labor productivity.
 The fourteen remaining parameters are calibrated to match fourteen moments from a sample of one- and two-adults households with children drawn from ASEC.

-Specifically, empirical moments used as targets are: the shares of the three household types (single, cohabiting, married); shares of married couples with 1, 2 and 3 children; employment rates; average hours worked; the Frisch elasticity of labor supply; married households' median net worth; average earnings; the gender wage gap.
+Specifically, empirical moments used as targets are the shares of the three household types (single, cohabiting, married), the shares of married couples with one, two and three children, employment rates, average hours worked, the Frisch elasticity of labor supply, married households' median net worth, average earnings, and the gender wage gap.